Eric8932/Create-and-Find-Flatness/README.md

 ### Text Classification

 We set rho to 0.65, the coefficient of Find loss to 50000 and the the coefficient for accumulating Fisher is 0.95.

-The datasets for Text Classification is provided by LAMOL and could be downloaded from https://drive.google.com/file/d/1rWcgnVcNpwxmBI3c5ovNx-E8XKOEL77S/view.

-The pretrained model could be downloaded from https://share.weiyun.com/vsul7HBQ.
-We use ```./finetune/run_cls_cf.py``` to train the C&F model for classification:
+We

-#### Training models in Sampled Setting
+#### Training models in Sequence Order1 (3tasks) and Sampled Setting

+We use sequence order1 and sampled setting to illustrate the fine-tuning of different methods

 ```
-# Example for length-3 task sequence order1
+# Example for Sequentially fine-tuning

 python3 finetune/run_cls_cf.py  --pretrained_model_path models/bert_base_en_uncased_model.bin --vocab_path models/google_uncased_en_vocab.txt --config_path models/bert/base_config.json \
 --batch_size 8 --learning_rate 3e-5 --seq_length 256 \
 --train_path None --dev_path None --log_path log/CF_sampled_order1_seed7.log \